 A simple logo design may cost as little as $150, while a more complex design may cost up to $1400.
 It also depends on whether you hire an experienced logo designer or a newbie.
 Keep in mind that some brands pay hundreds of thousands for logos.

 Web & App Design: $80–$50,000

-Apps can take weeks or months to develop, so they can cost tens of thousands, while simple landing pages, website icons, buttons, and similar features cost less than $100.
-There are also WordPress themes and plugins which cost anywhere from $500 to $10,000+.
+Apps can take weeks or months to develop, costing tens of thousands, while simple landing pages, website icons, buttons, and similar features cost less than $100.
+There are also WordPress themes and plugins, which cost anywhere from $500 to $10,000+.

 - Business & Advertising ($150–$400): Postcards, flyers, print, leaflets, direct mails, album covers, podcasts, infographics, brochures, booklets, pamphlets, wraps, signage, billboards, banners, menus, PowerPoint templates, emails, website headers, resumes, Word templates, and booths.